-One-way analysis of variance (ANOVA) was carried out to access the statistically significant differences in the element contents of different GI rice (P ≤ 0.05).
-Raw data was first scaled by taking logarithmic transformation and then subjected to unsupervised PCA, which served as an initial step to visually uncover hidden information.
-Two machine learning algorithms, RF and SVM were implemented for the construction of classifiers.
-RF was first introduced by Breiman21 and it is made of a collection decision trees, which are generated from original dataset using bootstrap partition.
-SVM makes classifications by projecting the input vectors into a high dimensional space, and finding a hyperplane that could separate different classes22.
-For feature selection, ReliefF23,24 was utilized to determine how much each feature is contributing to the overall classification.
-The 131 samples were first split in a stratified fashion (80:20) into a training set (n=104) and a testing set (n=27).
+One-way analysis of variance (ANOVA) was carried out to assess the statistically significant differences (p ≤ 0.05).
+Two machine learning algorithms, RF and SVM were implemented to construct classifiers..
+For feature selection, ReliefF23,24 was utilized to determine how much each feature contributed to the overall classification.

+Fig. 2 illustrated the workflow we used for the training of classifiers and the validation of the classification model.
+Raw data was first scaled by taking logarithmic transformation and then subjected to unsupervised PCA, which helped to visually uncover the hidden information.
+Then the treated dataset of 131 samples was splitted into a training set (n=104) and a testing set (n=27) in a stratified fashion (80:20).
 The ReliefF algorithm was used to rank the features and applied only to the training set to avoid selection bias (e.g. over-optimistic prediction)25.
-Following this, a 10-fold grid-search cross-validation26 was conducted on the training set to obtain optimal classifiers based on mean cross-validation accuracy, specifically: forward selection27 was conducted to select features that have been pre-ranked by ReliefF, and it only stops when the adding of features makes no contribution to the improvement of the prediction accuracy within the training set; in the meantime, all possible combinations of the hyperparameters were tested26.
+Following this, a 10-fold grid-search cross-validation26 was conducted on the training set to obtain optimal classifiers based on mean cross-validation accuracy.
+Specifically, forward selection27 was conducted to select features that have been pre-ranked by ReliefF, which only stopped when the adding of features made no contribution to the improvement of the prediction accuracy.
+And meanwhle, all possible combinations of hyperparameters were tested26.
 Eventually, the optimal classifiers generated were independently validated on the testing set.
-Fig. 2 demonstrated the pipeline we used for the training of classifiers and validation of the classification model.

-All data analyses were carried out by R (R Core Team, 2019), RStudio (v3.5.1, Boston, MA, USA) and Python (v3.7, Python Core Team) with additional packages: dplyr (R)28, factoextra (R)29, FSelector (R)29, sklearn (Python)30, skrebate (Python)31, numpy (Python)32 and pandas (Python)33 .
+All data analysis were carried out by R (R Core Team, 2019), RStudio (v3.5.1, Boston, MA, USA) and Python (v3.7, Python Core Team) with additional packages: dplyr (R)28, factoextra (R)29, FSelector (R)29, sklearn (Python)30, skrebate (Python)31, numpy (Python)32 and pandas (Python)33 .

 RESULTS AND DISCUSSION

-Elemental concentration in Chinese GI rice
+Elemental concentrations in Chinese GI rice

-Table 1 shows the mean values and standard deviations of 30 targeted elements from six GI rice in this study.
-Particularly, ANOVA and Tukey HSD test were conducted to determine the statistical significance.
-Overall, except for the element of 208Pb, significant differences could be observed among all elements across six GI rice.
-However, based on the information obtained from ANOVA, it was impossible to identify element(s) that can directly differentiate all types of rice.Principle component analysis (PCA)
+The measured concentrations of SRM is showed in Table S1, which agreed well with the certified values indicating xx.
+Table 1 shows the measured concentrations of 30 elements in the six typies of Chinese GI rice.
+The statistical significance was determined by ANOVA and Tukey HSD test.
+Overall, except 208Pb, significant differences could be observed among all elements across all types of rice.
+However, based on ANOVA, no lelement was identified which could directly differentiate all types of rice.

+PCA analysis